| Establishment | Total | Liquor | Wine | Beer |

 Noteworthy Trends and Insights

-Interestingly, Doc Hollidays Dance Hall and Fuddruckers reported no sales, which could indicate operational changes or temporary closures.
-These shifts present potential opportunities for new ventures or revitalization efforts in those locations.
+Interestingly, both Doc Hollidays Dance Hall and Fuddruckers reported zero in alcohol sales, which might indicate temporary closures or a shift in business model, presenting opportunities for new entrants in those locations.

 # | Zip Code | Establishments | Total | Liquor | Wine | Beer |